-BUSN 43 PROFESSIONAL COMMUNICATIONS 4 UNITS
+BUSN 43 PROFESSIONAL COMMUNICATIONS 3 UNITS

-This course is designed to help students develop and refine the written and oral communication skills necessary to communicate effectively in a business environment.
-This will be accomplished through the planning, composing, and evaluating of written communication; report writing; and oral presentations.
-Additional focus will be placed on developing interpersonal skills, team participation skills, and professionalism.
-Students who have completed or are enrolled in CIS 43, CNT 43, CS 43, ENG 43, or SPCH 43 may not receive credit.
-Strongly recommended: ENG 1A.
-4 hours lecture.
-Transfer: CSU
+This course applies the principles of ethical and effective communication to the creation of letters, memos, emails, and written and oral reports for a variety of business situations.
+The course emphasizes critical thinking, planning, organizing, composing, and revising business documents using word processing software for written documents and presentation graphics software to create and deliver professional-level oral presentations.
+Additional focus will be placed on developing interpersonal skills, team participation skills, and technical report writing skills.
+Students who have completed or are enrolled in Computer Information Systems 43, Computer Networking Technology 43, or Computer Science 43 may not receive credit.
+Prerequisite: ENG 1A (completed with a grade of "C" or higher).
+3 hours lecture.
+Transfer: CSU; CID# BUS 115

-BUSN 45 ENTREPRENEURSHIP
+BUSN 45 ENTREPRENEURSHIP 3 UNITS

 Explore the skills, aptitudes, and attitudes of individuals and teams engaged in entrepreneurial activities.
 Work with the various methods for recognizing business opportunities/ideas and develop selected portions of a business plan.
 Examine approaches to growing the business, and the mechanisms for operating a sound business.
+3 hours lecture.
 Transfer: CSU

-BUSN 47 SUPERVISORY MANAGEMENT FOR 3 UNITS DIRECT SUPPORT SERVICES
+BUSN 47 SUPERVISORY MANAGEMENT FOR DIRECT SUPPORT SERVICES

 Principles, functions, and responsibilities of effective supervisory management for direct support services organizations that serve disabled persons.
 Focus on the planning, organizing, staffing, leading, and controlling aspects within an organization, including current trends and developments, ethics, advocacy, diversity, legal issues, decision making, problem solving, communications, leadership, training, employee evaluation, and team building.
 Strongly recommended: Eligibility for ENG 1A.
 3 hours lecture.
-Transfer:
+Transfer: CSU

-BUSN 48 HUMAN RELATIONS IN THE 3 UNITS WORKPLACE
+BUSN 48 HUMAN RELATIONS IN THE WORKPLACE 3 UNITS